“Don’t look back at the innkeeper’s door,” Goda said.

 “Fine, fine.
 Don’t let something like integrity get in the way of your job,” Kanna huffed.

 Goda looked up at her suddenly.
-“If you were lost and wandering in the desert with your best friend because society had brushed you aside, and even the Goddess had abandoned you, and you found that you had nothing to eat, what would you do?”
+“If you were lost in the desert with your best friend, hungry and fighting for survival because society had brushed you aside, and even the Goddess had abandoned you, what would you do?”

 “I don’t know.
 Starve?”

 “No,” Goda told her.
-“You would eat your friend.”
+“You would eat your friend.
+I promise.”

 A spark blinked to life.
 The filament gave off a warm, violet-tinted shine that made Kanna squint her eyes.